tony20141/tony20141.github.io/projects/project1/project1.md

     D. It is a broadcast IP address.
     /28 = 16 hosts, it should be 192.168.16.128+16 - 192.168.16.143, .143 is broadcast IP, not valid

+## Question #34
+A corporate office uses four floors in a building.
+✑ Floor 1 has 24 users.
+✑ Floor 2 has 29 users.
+Floor 3 has 28 users.

+✑ Floor 4 has 22 users.
+Which subnet summarizes and gives the most efficient distribution of IP addresses for the router configuration?

+A. 192.168.0.0/24 as summary and 192.168.0.0/28 for each floor
+B. 192.168.0.0/23 as summary and 192.168.0.0/25 for each floor
+C. 192.168.0.0/25 as summary and 192.168.0.0/27 for each floor
+D. 192.168.0.0/26 as summary and 192.168.0.0/29 for each floor Understanding the Question: This question asks for the most efficient subnetting scheme for four floors with a given number of users.
+Analyzing the Options:
+First, determine the maximum number of hosts needed: Floor 2 has 29 users, so we need at least 29 usable host addresses per subnet.
+2<sup>H</sup> - 2 >= 29
+2<sup>5</sup> - 2 = 30 (enough)
+So, we need 5 host bits.
+Now, let's analyze the options and see if they provide enough hosts and if the summary is correct:
+A. 192.168.0.0/24 as summary and 192.168.0.0/28 for each floor: A /28 provides 2<sup>4</sup> -2 = 14 usable addresses, which is not enough for 29 users.
+Incorrect.
+B. 192.168.0.0/23 as summary and 192.168.0.0/25 for each floor: A /25 provides 2<sup>7</sup> - 2 = 126 usable addresses, which is enough.
+The summary of /23 is also correct.
+C. 192.168.0.0/25 as summary and 192.168.0.0/27 for each floor: A /27 provides 2<sup>5</sup> - 2 = 30 usable addresses, which is enough.
+However, /25 is not a valid summary of four /27 subnets.
+D. 192.168.0.0/26 as summary and 192.168.0.0/29 for each floor: A /29 provides 2<sup>3</sup> - 2 = 6 usable addresses, which is not enough for 29 users.
+Incorrect.
+Correct Answer: B

 **Chapter 7: Configuring and Verifying Switch Interfaces**